Improving early childhood teachers’ understanding and use of instructional support for children from infancy to kindergarten.

 Community of Practice Description:

-The “ELEMENTS” Community of Practice focuses on improving the use of instructional support strategies in early childhood classroom settings in the Pima North region.
+The Elements Community of Practice (CoP) focuses on improving instructional support strategies in the early childhood classroom.

-Enrolled members will meet in person once a month for professional development sessions related to instructional support and classroom quality improvement.
+Enrolled members will receive 2 hours of professional development each month along with personalized coaching opportunities.
 The Arizona Infant/Toddler Developmental Guidelines, Arizona Early Learning Standards, 7 Essential Life Skills from Mind in the Making, and Systems Thinking will all be uniquely woven into professional development sessions as they relate to interactions in the classroom.